Lamd11/withinFlo/RAILWAY_DEPLOYMENT.md

 - Ensure Redis is accessible
 - Check OpenAI API key validity

-### Health Check Failures
-- Railway expects the `/health` endpoint to return 200 status
+### Connection Issues
 - Check if the app is starting correctly
+- Verify all environment variables are set

 ## Monitoring
 - Use Railway's built-in metrics and logs
-- Monitor the `/health` endpoint
+- Monitor the root `/` endpoint
 - Check MongoDB and Redis connection status

 ## Security Notes